-Texas is a big and diverse state that attracts many out-of-state buyers.
+Educating out-of-state buyers on Texas soil issues can help us continue to attract a large and diverse pool of homeowners.
 While there is much to love about the land, it’s important to understand that soil issues in Texas can lead to costly slab and pier and beam foundation problems.
 If you’re working with out-of-state buyers who are interested in Texas property, we have the information you need to help them understand the unique nature of Texas soil and how to protect their future home.

 Expansive soils contain particular clay types that rapidly swell when they come into contact with water and shrink as they dry.
 Due to its unique history, Texas is home to many of these kinds of clays.
 That means the soil in specific regions is often more absorbent than what some out-of-state homebuyers may be used to.